WeilonYing/weilonying.github.io/_posts/2019-09-14-weilons-unsw-course-reviews-computer-science.md

 ### COMP3231
 **Operating Systems**

-I did this course in the Semester 1, 2018.
+I did this course in Semester 1, 2018.

 This course covers the fundamentals of how an operating system works, covering process management, scheduling, synchronisation, memory management, file systems and security.